jpritikin/coach/content/docs/me/psychoactive/santo-daime.md

 - Both arms ("double umbrella"?)
 - Different angle (shoulder joint can rotate about 90 degrees so play with that)

-Of course it is challenging to keep an arm (or arms) elevated for a long duration, but five minutes is feasible.
+Of course, it is challenging to keep an arm (or arms) elevated for a long duration, but five minutes is feasible.

 ### Pose: Feather ruffle